jetbrains-academy/CppBasics/StandardLibraryEssentials/StandardTemplateLibrary/SequentialContainers/task.md

 Besides `std::vector`, there are other sequential containers in the STL.
-The `std::list`, `std::forward_list`, and `std::deque` are sequential containers that allow dynamic resizing.
-They are part of the Standard Template Library and provide different trade-offs in terms of performance and functionality.
+The `std::forward_list`, `std::list`, and `std::deque` are sequential containers that allow dynamic resizing and provide different trade-offs in terms of performance and functionality.

+[`std::forward_list`](https://en.cppreference.com/w/cpp/container/forward_list) is a [singly linked list](https://en.wikipedia.org/wiki/Linked_list) introduced in C++11.
+It consumes less memory than `std::list` because it only keeps a link to the next element, but it only supports forward iteration.

 [`std::list`](https://en.cppreference.com/w/cpp/container/list) is a [doubly linked list](https://en.wikipedia.org/wiki/Doubly_linked_list).
 It allows constant time insert and erase operations anywhere within the sequence, and iteration in both directions.
-However, it does not provide fast random access, it is not cache-friendly due to non-contiguous memory allocation, and it uses extra memory to keep the linking information associated with each element.
+However, it does not provide fast random access, it is not [cache-friendly](https://stackoverflow.com/questions/16699247/what-is-a-cache-friendly-code) due to non-contiguous memory allocation, and it uses extra memory to keep the linking information associated with each element.

-[`std::forward_list`](https://en.cppreference.com/w/cpp/container/forward_list) is a [singly linked list](https://en.wikipedia.org/wiki/Linked_list) introduced in C++11.
-It consumes less memory than `std::list` because it only keeps a link to the next element, but it only supports unidirectional iteration.

 [`std::deque`](https://en.cppreference.com/w/cpp/container/deque) aka [double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue) is similar to `std::vector`, but it allows fast insert and erase operations at both its beginning and end.
 Unlike `std::vector`, it does not guarantee that all its elements are contiguous in memory, but it does provide fast random access.
 It is a good general-purpose data structure when both ends of the sequence need to be modified frequently.

 Here is an example of usage for each of these containers.
-Variables that are declared using `auto` have an iterator type, and will be explained in the following sections.

 ```cpp
 #include <iostream>